tingbot/tingbot-docs/docs/reference/tingapp-format.md

 An image that is displayed on the Tingbot home screen with the app.
 The image should be on a transparent background.
 The image is displayed at 96x96px on the home screen, but a size of 192x192 px is ideal, as the image will be also used on the [Ocean](http://ocean.tingbot.com).

+Not sure what do draw for your icon?
+We like colorful, isometric drawings.
+You can use [joerick's triangulart tool](https://joerick.github.io/triangulart/) to make one!

 <a name="requirements"></a>

 ### <i class="fa fa-file-text-o"></i>  requirements.txt [optional]